 Despite all this charm, for 86 years there was a dark side to Fenway Park, the failure of the Red Sox to win any World Series for over eight decades after 1918: the "Curse of the Bambino," as in Babe Ruth.
 Red Sox fans have endured some of the highest emotional peaks -- such as Carlton Fisk's game-winning home run over the Green Monster in Game 6 of the 1975 World Series -- and some of the bleakest moments of despair -- such as Game 7 of the 2003 AL divisional playoffs when the Red Sox frittered away a four run lead against the Yankees.
 And then after losing the first three games of the ALCS in 2004, the Red Sox overcame their ill-starred legacy and finally achieved triumph against all odds.
 "The curse was reversed!"
-The Red Sox went on to beat the Cardinals in four straight games in the 2004 World Series, and secured two more world championships in 2007 and 2013.
-With a solid lead in the AL East as of mid-2018, they are well positioned for another deep run into the postseason.
+The Red Sox went on to beat the Cardinals in four straight games in the 2004 World Series, and secured three more world championships: in 2007, 2013, and 2018.
+They won the AL East by a wide margin in 2018, and sailed through the postseason series, beating the L.A.
+Dodgers in the World Series, in yet another triumph.
 It's a veritable dynasty.

 CINEMA: Fenway Park appeared in the movies Field of Dreams (1989), Major League II (1994), Little Big League (1994), Fever Pitch (2004), and The Town (2010).

 During the 1990s, discussions about replacing Fenway Park got underway.
 They wanted to build a virtual carbon copy of the original ballpark next door, complete with a new "green monster" in left field, but with a bigger second deck.
 The Save Fenway Park citizen movement stoutly resisted the proposal, however.
 After John Henry bought the Red Sox from the Yawkey family in 2002, it was decided to renovate Fenway Park, which will therefore live on for the foreseeable future.
 The renovations began in early 2003 by installing a new section of high-priced seats on top of the Green Monster.
 Since it hangs over the sidewalk (supported by steel beams positioned at a 45 degree angle), they had to get a special easement from the City of Boston.
 Some purists complained, but it's only three rows deep and really doesn't detract from the classic Fenway setting.
 In addition, two extra rows of box seats were squeezed in behind the diamond, and a new concession area was added in back of the right field bleachers, where a run-down garage had been previously.
 Prior to the 2004 a new section of luxury "tavern style" seats was added on top of the roof in the right field corner, adorned with a big "Budweiser" sign in neon lights.
 The biggest change came in 2006, when the tiny top level was expanded into a real upper deck, albeit a small one.
 Also, the glass was removed from the former "406 Club" behind home plate, exposing Boston's elite patrons to the chilly air.
 In 2008, a new section known as the "Coca-Cola Corner" was added to the upper deck in the left field corner, and in 2009 a similar section was added near the right field corner.
+At some point in recent years, party tables and a stage for musical performances were added to the roof of the adjacent building on the northwest side, and several rows of vegetables were planted to provide the ultimate in fresh food for hungry fans.
+In 2011, the upper deck was extended about 25 feet to the left field corner, while additional renovations were completed underneath the grandstand.
 These incremental additions have raised the seating capacity to over 37,000, guaranteeing the Red Sox a big enough revenue stream to remain competitive in future years.

 NOTE: The lack of a suitable alternative venue for home games in Boston severely contrained the Red Sox options for renovating Fenway Park.
 The need to finish any construction over the winter months forced them to make a relatively modest expansion of the upper deck in 2006.
 But what if the diamond had been relocated in order to make room for a much bigger uper deck expansion?
 That scenario is envisioned in the "hypothetical" configuration shown above, where home plate is moved to right field, with a 37-foot high fence in the new (temporary) center field.
 Stadiums in Cincinnati and Anaheim continued to host games during a major construction projects, so it wouldn't be the first time.
 It is an admittedly far-fetched possibility, and in any event was rendered moot when the upper level at Fenway Park was expanded in 2006, and subsequent years.
 The "hypothetical" diagram above is presented merely for the sake of amusement.